AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- Links to Resources to help get started with technical contributions -->
 ## Links to Resources to Help get Started with Technical Contributions

-<p> This might be quite a lot to take in at first, especially if you're a newcomer to software development.
-We have curated some links that can help kickstart your journey with Appflowy.
+<p> This might be lot to take in, especially if you're a newcomer.
+We have curated some links to kickstart your journey with Appflowy.
 These include documentation for the technologies and frameworks used for maintaining and developing Appflowy.
 Feel free to read up on anything that might be unfamiliar to you.
 It goes a long way!</p>

 - [Git](https://git-scm.com/)
 - [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow)